Commercial Construction Loans Australia

 Construction invoice factoring works just like any other form of invoice finance.
 The facility allows construction companies to access money from unpaid invoices prior to the original due date of client invoices, albeit at a small discount.
 The reason many lenders will specifically call it ‘construction invoice factoring’ is they know it can be particularly useful for construction companies as the industry traditionally settles invoices much slower than other industries.

-Construction invoice factoring essentially allows you to advance the majority of your payments (usually around 80-90% of the value of the unpaid invoices) that you are expecting to receive for jobs you have completed.
-So you don’t have to wait the full 30, 60 or 120 days for payment.
-Once the payment terms are up and the lender receives the full value of the invoice, you’ll receive the rest of the unpaid balance of the invoice, less the lender’s fees.
+Construction invoice factoring essentially allows borrowers to advance the majority of their incoming receipts (usually around 80-90% of the value of the unpaid invoices) that they are expecting to receive for jobs they have completed.
+So borrowers don’t have to wait the full 30, 60 or 120 days for payment.
+Once the payment terms are up and the lender receives the full value of the invoice, borrowers will receive the rest of the unpaid balance of the invoice, less the lender’s fees.

 Having immediate access to cash allows construction firms to pay staff, purchase raw materials, hire equipment and pay its own suppliers.
-It may be you can even outsource the account receivables process so you can focus more of your time on construction and less time chasing invoices.
-The solution is also scalable because as the size of your invoices grow, naturally the amount you can receive through commercial invoice factoring grows too.
-You won’t have to worry about renegotiating any debt facilities with your lender.
+It may be that construction firms can even outsource the account receivables process, freeing up time to focus on construction and less time chasing invoices.
+The solution is also scalable because as the size of a company’s invoices grow, naturally the amount they can receive through commercial invoice factoring grows too.
+Borrowers won’t have to worry about outgrowing and renegotiating any debt facilities they have with their existing lenders.

 Alternative Forms of Commercial Construction Financing

 There are a variety of other financing solutions available which can be of a major help to construction firms.
-If you need additional equipment, such as construction machinery or company vehicles, then equipment financing could be an appropriate solution.
+If a firm needs additional equipment, such as construction machinery or company vehicles, then equipment financing could be an appropriate solution.

 Other types of finance, including unsecured business loans can also be used to raise money for construction projects.
-However, you will need to check if the repayment terms are suitable for a project that will not generate income for some time.
+However, business owners will need to check if the repayment terms are suitable for a project that will not generate income for some time.

 Final Words: Are SME Commercial Construction Loans Viable?

 For businesses operating in the construction and building industry, it is of vital importance to keep consistent cash flow throughout a construction project.
 Man hours, machinery costs and raw material costs are pre-planned but inevitably projects will sometimes go over budget.
-Being unable to finish a project can obviously have dire consequences on revenue and your reputation as a business.
+Being unable to finish a project can obviously have dire consequences on revenue and the reputation of the business.

-Commercial construction loans can be of a huge benefit in maintaining cash flow throughout a project and in growing your business to levels never achieved before.
+Commercial construction loans can be of a huge benefit in maintaining cash flow throughout a project and in growing a business to levels never achieved before.
 For some construction firms or particular projects it can be difficult to attain dedicated construction loans so it may prove worthwhile considering alternative forms of construction financing such as unsecured business loans or equipment financing.
-If you have a number of unpaid invoices from previous construction projects then construction invoice factoring could easily generate cash flow right away.
+If a developer has a number of unpaid invoices from previous construction projects then construction invoice factoring could easily generate cash flow right away.